ddopson/underscore-cli/README.md

 ### Efficienct stream processing for set-oriented commands like 'map'

 TBI - as of this version, all commands slurp the entire input stream and parse it before doing any data manipulation.
-This works fine for the vast majority of scenarios, but if you actually had a 30GB JSON file, it would be a bit clunky.
+This works fine for the vast majority of scenarios, but if you actually had a 30 GB JSON file, it would be a bit clunky.
 For set-oriented commands like 'map', a smarter core engine plus a smarter JSON parser could enable stream-oriented processing where data processing occurs continuously as the input is read and streamed to the output without ever needing to store the entire dataset in memory at once.
 This feature requires a custom JSON-parser and some serious fancy, but I'll get to it eventually.
-If you have any performance-sensitive use-cases, post an issue on Github, and I'd be glad to work with you.
+If you have any performance-sensitive use-cases, post an issue on GitHub, and I'd be glad to work with you.

 # Reporting Bugs / Requesting Features